-- Students collect insects from their local community.
-Queensland Museum describes methods for collecting, preserving and displaying insects online. - Students observe insect specimens contained within a Queensland Museum Loans Kit.
-You can search 'insect' in the catalogue search to view and book kits that contain insects. - Students visit the Discovery Centre on Level 4 of Queensland Museum in Brisbane and write a scientific description of insects on display. - Students observe images of insect specimens from the collection via Queensland Museum's Google Arts and Culture website. or on the Queensland Museum Learning Resources website
+- Students collect insects from their local community. - Students observe insect specimens contained within a Queensland Museum Loans Kit.
+You can search 'insect' in the catalogue search to view and book kits that contain insects. - Students visit the Discovery Centre on Level 4 of Queensland Museum in Brisbane and write a scientific description of insects on display. - Students observe images of insect specimens from the collection via Queensland Museum's Google Arts and Culture website or on the Queensland Museum Network Learning Resources website